grug-lang/grug-for-python/README.md

 ## Dependencies

-This project requires Python version >=3.11.
-You can manage Python versions using [pyenv](https://github.com/pyenv/pyenv).
+This project requires Python version 3.7 or newer.
+You can manage your Python versions using [pyenv](https://github.com/pyenv/pyenv).

+If you want to run the tests, you'll need to install pytest:

 ```sh
 pip install pytest